Vessels to Remember

-From Voyaging Canoes to Tall Ships, our Pirate Code lives not just in words, but in the ships we sail.
-These are not just vessels, but floating experiments in community, resilience, and reconnection.
+From voyaging canoes to tall ships, our Pirate Code lives not only in words, but in the vessels we sail.
+These are more than boats.
+They are floating experiments in community, resilience, and reconnection.

 Pira Veve, Brazil